Reputation Matters logo

 HOA board favoritism accusations rarely mean the board is actually playing favorites.
 They mean the enforcement process isn’t documented.
 Here’s what that costs.

-Why HOA Rule Enforcement Is Inconsistent (And When That’s Actually the Right Call)
+Why Inconsistent HOA Rule Enforcement May Actually Be The Right Call)

 Aerial illustrated map of a residential community with irregular boundary lines and uneven rule markings as a metaphor for inconsistent HOA rule enforcement — Reputation Matters